Kivunim Gap Year is a “Year-On” program:

 P R O G R A M O V E R V I E W

-KIVU at a Glance
+KIVUNIM at a Glance

 • Open to graduating high school seniors

-• Based in the heart of Jerusalem
+• We live and have our offices at Mishkenot Sha’ananim in the heart of Jerusalem

-• Travel to up to 12 countries
+• We travel to up to 12 countries from Morocco to India

 • Fully accredited academic program (up to 30 college credits)